 --Managing Director and President Jon Limbacher.

-For our family of six, a 3- or 4-Concert Series is cheaper than using a Children's Theatre ACT Pass (which is an amazing deal), but unlike the ACT Pass, this deal does not require income qualification.
+How do these free kids tickets break down when calculating the cost of a family outing?
+For our family of six, a 3- or 4-Concert Series is cheaper than a season using the Children's Theatre Company ACT Pass (which is already an amazing deal), but unlike the ACT Pass, this deal does not require income qualification.
 For a family of four, two 4-concert series packages plus two free kids, is still just over $6/person per concert - making it a very affordable family outing.

 Attending Saint Paul Chamber Orchestra Concerts with Younger Children

-Read More About Gianna's Experience with these concerts: Family Fun: Target Free Family Music with St Paul Chamber Orchestra
+Read more about Gianna's experience with these free family concerts: Family Fun: Target Free Family Music with St Paul Chamber Orchestra.

 Other Options for Exposing Twin Cities Kids to Classical Orchestra